EnigmaCurry/d.rymcg.tech/README.md

    destroy`.
 Be sure to recognize that `make` has tab completion in bash :)
  * You can also run `make status` in the root directory of the cloned source.
    This will list all of the installed applications.

+`make config` *does not literally* create a file named `.env`, but rather one based upon the current docker context: `.env_${DOCKER_CONTEXT}`.
+This allows for different configurations to coexist in the same directory.
+All of the makefile commands operate assuming this contextual environment file, not `.env`.
+To switch between configs, you switch your current docker context: `docker context use {CONTEXT}`.

+During `make config`, you will sometimes be asked to create HTTP Basic Authentication passwords, and these passwords can be *optionally* saved into a file named `passwords.json`.
+This file is a convenience, so that you can remember the passwords that you create. **`passwords.json` is stored in plain text**, and excluded from being checked into git via `.gitignore`.
+When you run `make open` the username and password stored in this file is automatically applied to the URL that the browser is asked to open, thus logging you into the admin account automatically.
+To delete all of the passwords.json files, you can run `make delete-passwords` in the root directory of this project (or `make clean` which will delete the `.env` files too).

 ## Backup .env files (optional)